Digitalized-Energy-Systems/opfgym/docs/source/advanced_features.rst

 discrete actions in *OPF-Gym* is straightforward and does not complicate the learning problem nor the environment creation, as shown in the `Mixed actuators example <https://github.com/Digitalized-Energy-Systems/opfgym/blob/development/opfgym/examples/mixed_continuous_discrete.py>`_.
+Note that **all** actions in *OPF-Gym* are modelled as continuous RL actions and require continuous RL algorithms like DDPG or SAC, even when they are discrete from an energy system perspective.

 Stochastic OPF
 --------------
 The OPF problem can be extended to include stochasticity, for example, when the measurement of the grid state (voltages, power flows) is uncertain or noisy.
-An example of an stochastic OPF environment is shown in the `Stochastic OPF example <https://github.com/Digitalized-Energy-Systems/opfgym/blob/development/opfgym/examples/stochastic_obs.py>`_.
+A simple example of an stochastic OPF environment is shown in the `Stochastic OPF example <https://github.com/Digitalized-Energy-Systems/opfgym/blob/development/opfgym/examples/stochastic_obs.py>`_.

 Partial Observability